keboola/connection-docs/components/extractors/marketing-sales/zoho/index.md

 Once everything is configured, click **Save** and run the configuration.

 ## Output
 All output tables contain the `Id` column containing the record's unique ID.
-It is always used as the output tables primary key in Keboola Storage.
+It is always used as the output table's primary key in Keboola Storage.
-Other fields depend on the module from which you are extracting the records and the field names specified in the configuration.
+Other fields depend on the module from which you extract the records and the field names specified in the configuration.